 How do anti-wrinkle injections work?

-Anti-wrinkle injections are a cosmetic injectable designed to reduce the appearance of lines and wrinkles.
-They do this by blocking chemical signals between the nerve and the target muscle.
+Anti-wrinkle injections are a cosmetic injectable designed to reduce the appearance of lines and wrinkles by blocking chemical signals between the nerve and the target muscle.
 Due to Australian guidelines, we cannot specify the brand names of products used in our clinic.
-What we can tell you is that wrinkle relaxers are made up of proteins that work to relax the relevant muscle.
+What we can tell you is that wrinkle relaxers are made up of proteins that are designed to relax the relevant muscle.

-When injected into the desired area, the product temporarily disrupts nerve activity, causing muscle paralysis and restricting movement.
-Without this continuous muscle movement, the skin can rebuild underlying structures that help prevent ageing and result in a fresh and youthful appearance.
+When injected into the desired area, the product aims to temporarily disrupt nerve activity, to cause muscle paralysis and restrict movement.
+Without this continuous muscle movement, the skin can usually rebuild underlying structures that help to limit the signs of ageing.

-- No downtime required: Anti-wrinkle injections can be administered in as little as 15 minutes, after which you can immediately resume your normal activities.
+- No downtime required: Anti-wrinkle injections can usually be administered in as little as 15 minutes, after which you can usually resume your normal activities.

 What to expect

-As wrinkle relaxer is a prescribed medication, only a qualified medical practitioner can administer your injections.
+As wrinkle relaxer are a prescribed medication, only a qualified medical practitioner can administer your injections.
 As such, you will need to come in for a consultation before any cosmetic injectable treatment.
-Your consultation at Inigo Cosmetic Brisbane provides an opportunity for you to discuss your aesthetic concerns, and your cosmetic physician will assess your natural facial expressions and movements to determine which cosmetic injections are best for you.
+Your consultation at Inigo Cosmetic Brisbane provides an opportunity for you to discuss your aesthetic concerns, and your treating nurse or doctor will assess your natural facial expressions and movements, to determine which cosmetic injections are best for you.

-Before injecting your wrinkle relaxers, your physician may apply a topical anaesthetic to your treatment areas to keep you comfortable during the procedure.
-They will then inject the muscle relaxant just below the surface of the skin and into the target muscle using a very fine needle.
-Anti-wrinkle injections may sting for a few seconds, but most patients describe it as quick and painless.
-You can expect the treatment to take around 15 to 30 minutes to complete, after which you are free to resume your daily activities.
+Before injecting your wrinkle relaxers, the treating nurse or doctor may apply a topical anaesthetic to your treatment areas, to keep you comfortable during the procedure.
+They will then inject the muscle relaxant just below the surface of the skin and into the target muscle, using a very fine needle.
+You can expect the treatment to take around 15 to 30 minutes to complete.

 Your anti-wrinkle results

 Keep in mind that you will not notice the results of your anti-wrinkle injections immediately after treatment.
-You can expect results to kick in around two to three days after treatment, with final results visible at around two weeks.
-Keep in mind that wrinkle relaxant results are only temporary: you can expect the effects to last for three to four months, although this can vary from patient to patient.
-Patients with muscular physiques may require more frequent treatments with more units of anti-wrinkle.
-Regardless, regular treatments will help maintain your results and, over time, many patients find that they can go longer between touch-up appointments.
+You can expect results to kick in sometime after two-to three-days, with results visible at around two weeks.
+Keep in mind that wrinkle relaxant results are only temporary; you can expect the effects to last up to three-to-four months, although this can vary from patient to patient.
+Patients with muscular physiques may require more frequent treatments, with more units of anti-wrinkle relaxer.
+Regardless, regular treatments may help maintain your results and over time, many patients find that they can go longer between touch-up appointments.

-All cosmetic treatments involve both positive and negative outcomes and carry certain medical risks which will impact your well-being.
+All cosmetic treatments involve both positive and negative outcomes and carry certain medical risks, which may impact your health & well-being.
 The known risks and complications associated with muscle relaxants are listed below: